Lot 4, DL 699, Range 4 Coast District Plan 10557

 In the winter months cross country skiing is very popular at the Omineca Ski Club.
 Its facilities have hosted several national championships and rank among western Canada’s best trail networks.
 The facilities include 15.5 miles (25 km) of groomed trails, 2.4 miles (four km) of which are lit for nighttime skiing.
 There is also a facility for biathlon skiing.

 Power is provided to the lot.

-In 2014, Burns Lake completed work on the Lakeside Multiplex and renovations to the Tom Forsyth Memorial Arena.
-This facility includes a hockey rink, curling rink, rock climbing gym, a squash/racquetball court, a fitness facility, and multi-use rooms.
+The local Lakeside Multiplex and Tom Forsyth Memorial Arena includes a hockey rink, curling rink, rock climbing gym, a squash/racquetball court, a fitness facility, and multi-use rooms.
 The facility is located on Spirit Square, a large outdoor park with a playground, a beach, a walking path, outdoor fitness equipment, two tennis courts, and a skateboard park.

 Houston: With a population of 3,200 people, the district municipality has been called the ”Steelhead Capital of Canada” as the productive Bulkey and Morice rivers merge here.
 However, with fishing, boating, hiking, wilderness watching, and other recreational opportunities located within arms reach in Houston, this area is known as an outdoors paradise.
 Houston’s economy has grown and diversified in recent decades.
 It has one of the largest wood processing mills in the country and serves as the home community to many of the workers at the Huckleberry copper mine, located 77.67 miles (125 km) south of Houston.